Where can I take household hazardous waste?

 TFPD does not conduct child safety seat installations or inspections.
 Please contact the two following locations in order to schedule an appointment:

-For ALL animal related issues and concerns, please contact the Marin Humane Society.
-Marin Humane Animal Services Officers respond to thousands of emergency calls and calls for assistance every year.
-For assistance 24 hours a day, please call 415.883.4621 and press “1” to reach help or try (415)309-6339.
+For nonemergency animal-related issues and concerns, please contact the Marin Humane Society.
+Marin Humane Animal Services Officers respond to thousands of emergency calls and calls for assistance with animals every year.
+For assistance 24 hours a day, please call (415)883-4621 and press “1” to reach help or try (415)309-6339.

 Marin Humane Animal Services will follow up on residents’ complaints about animals.
 Click here for more information on how to file a complaint.